black-hole-group/gpumonty/README.md

-GRMONTY: A relativistic Monte Carlo code
+`GRMONTY`: A relativistic Monte Carlo code
 ==========================================

-Based on [Dolence et al. 2009 ApJ](http://adsabs.harvard.edu/abs/2009ApJS..184..387D).
-Originally downloaded from [Astrophysical Code Library](http://rainman.astro.illinois.edu/codelib/) @ [UI](http://illinois.edu).

-This version of GRMONTY is configured to use input files from the HARM code available on the same site.
+Computes spectral energy distributions (SEDs) from numerical simulations of radiatively inefficient accretion flows around black holes.
+This version of GRMONTY is configured to use input files from the `HARM` code.
 It assumes that the source is a plasma near a black hole described by Kerr-Schild coordinates that radiates via thermal synchrotron and inverse compton scattering.

 GRMONTY is parallelized using [OpenMP](https://en.wikipedia.org/wiki/OpenMP).
+For the alpha GPU version `gpumonty`, check out the [GPU documentation](GPU).
 This version is configured to use input from [`harm2d`](http://rainman.astro.illinois.edu/codelib/codes/ham2d/src/).

+Pros:

+- Deals with whatever curved spacetime as long as you provide the metric data
+- Properly compute inverse Compton scattering in the Klein-Nishina regime

+Cons:

+- Only supports HARM data
+- Only useful for post-processing radiative transfer (i.e. neglects momentum effect of photons on gas), thus only supports optically-thin flows
+- Currently only supports multi-core CPUs and is inefficiently parallelized (see [GPU acceleration](GPU))
+- Only handles a thermal electron distribution

+Based on [Dolence et al. 2009 ApJ](http://adsabs.harvard.edu/abs/2009ApJS..184..387D).
+Originally downloaded from [Astrophysical Code Library](http://rainman.astro.illinois.edu/codelib/) @ [UI](http://illinois.edu).

 # Quick start